TD Private Client Wealth

-TD Private Client Wealth is a fee-based financial advisor firm that’s part of the TD Wealth® business at TD Bank, one of the largest financial institutions in the U.S. The firm currently has 165 advisors on staff, and it manages nearly $2.7 billion across its more than 2,000 client accounts.
-The vast majority of these accounts belong to individual investors with or without a high net worth.
+TD Private Client Wealth is a fee-based financial advisor firm that’s part of the TD Wealth® business at TD Bank, one of the largest financial institutions in the U.S. The majority of the firm's accounts belong to individual investors with or without a high net worth.

 TD Private Client Wealth is concerned mostly with holistic, long-term wealth management.
 It offers retirement planning, investment management, estate planning, private banking, business wealth planning and more.

 TD Private Client Wealth is a branch of TD Wealth, the investment and financial management arm of TD Bank.
 That makes the firm a wholly owned subsidiary of TD Bank, which is in turn a subsidiary of TD Bank U.S. Holding Company, the American half of the Canada-based Toronto-Dominion (TD) Bank.